 How to ship cosmetics from Seoul

-You can check an estimation of the price depending on the wight of your package, but also estimated shipping days based on the destination, on their official website.
+You can check an estimation of the price depending on the weight of your package but also estimated shipping days based on the destination, on their official website.

 Where to shop for Beauty of Joseon cosmetics in Seoul

 Beauty of Joseon is a Korean skincare brand more popular outside of Korea.
 However, you will find their products at the Myeongdong Olive Young Flagship store.